pragmagrid/pragmagrid.github.io/_posts/pragma38/2019-11-02-pragma38-student-presentations.md

 short: Call for Student Presentations
 ---

+<p style="font-color:red;font-weight:bolder;">PRAGMA 38 is CANCELLED due to the recent coronavirus outbreak.
+Details for the Fall workshop (PRAGMA 39) will be announced later.</p>

 All PRAGMA 38 student attendees are invited to present during the PRAGMA 38 Student Workshop held in the afternoon of March 11, 2020.